snowpato/swizak/README.md

 ## 6. Disclaimer ##

 Hordes, Zombinoia and Die2Nite are games made and developed by Motion-Twin.
 All the rerefences of the XML are trademarked by their respective owners.
-This tools isn't related with Motion-Twin and/or any of their developers.
+This tools is not related with Motion-Twin and/or any of their developers.

 # Español #